 For Rabbis and Cantors

-As a member of the Jewish clergy, you can play an important role in promoting timely and complete carrier screening for Jewish couples.
-The JGDC strongly encourages you to mention the importance of carrier screening in premarital counseling and other conversations with couples of childbearing age, and to distribute the JGDC’s free brochure.
-Contact us for resource materials and training.
+As a member of the Jewish clergy, you can play an important role in promoting timely and accurate carrier screening for Jewish and interfaith couples.
+The JGDC strongly encourages discussing the importance of preconception carrier screening during premarital counseling sessions.
+This information should also be shared with other members of your congregation.
+The JGDC will provide you with free brochures to distribute.
+Please contact us for brochures and training material.

 Here are some questions you can use to start a conversation about carrier screening, and some points you should make sure to cover.